 Once you have logged in, under the "Your Questions" section click on "View Questions" and you should be directed to a new page.
 When writing multiple-choice questions you will need to provide the question text as well as 4 options for each question.
 Make sure your question is very clear and not likely to be ambiguous.
 Use professional language and avoid slang or spelling mistakes.
-You will also be asked to provide "tags" for your question.
-Please use this to indicate the relevant web module(s).

-You will also need to provide an explanation for your question.
+You will also need to provide and explanation for your question.
 This is one of the criteria for how your question is rated by your fellow students.
-For this section you should create a list and provide an explanation corresponding to each of the options.
-Indicate why each answer is right or wrong.
-This is the same as your weekly quizzes where you receive specific feedback on your answer and not just why one answer is correct.
+For this section you MUST create a list and provide an explanation corresponding to each of the options.
+Indicate why each answers is right or wrong.
+This is the same as your weekly guizzes where you receive specific feedback on your answer and not just why one answer is correct.